vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 #### Protocol Participant: Liquidity Provider

+As a liquidity provider, a user simply deposits 3CRV into the lvUSD pool and receives ARCH incentives on top of swap fees generated on the pool.
+3CRV LPs are the lenders of the Archimedes leverage system.
+Their liquidity is borrowed and deployed to a yield-generating strategy (in this case swapped into the OUSD stablecoin).
+LPs are making a leveraged bet that the underlying strategy will not incur a loss, and Archimedes rewards them for taking on that risk.

 The protocol relies heavily on the 3CRV liquidity in the lvUSD/3CRV pool.
-A leverage round can only occur if the Curve pool is reasonably balanced, and the quantity of lvUSD minted is dependent on liquidity in the pool.
+A leverage round can only occur if the Curve pool is reasonably balanced, with the quantity of lvUSD minted dependent on liquidity depth.
 To ensure 3CRV liquidity, Archimedes uses a dynamic emission mechanism to consistently provide competitive yields.

-Liquidity providers receive ARCH incentives from Archimedes and swap fees from Curve.

-As a liquidity provider, a user can simply deposit 3CRV in the lvUSD pool and will receive ARCH incentives on top of swap fees generated on the pool.
-3CRV LPs are the lenders of the system.

 #### Protocol Participant: Leverage Takers